ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 So this is what JSON-stat looks like.
-There's more to it, so the smallest CSV is certainly smaller than the smallest JSON-stat, but with large data sets it will be smaller.
+There's more to it, and certainly a little bit of overhead in specifying dimensions in an unambiguous way, but with large data sets you can get significant savings in size.
 But that's not all.

 -----